acekreations/newsallo/README.md

 The RESTful api currently has two end poins:

 -   `/api/update` to trigger a call to the newsapi.org API and update the latest news in the Newsallo database
--   `/api/SOURCE-ID/LIMIT` to retrieve news articles stored in the Newsallo database. _SOURCE-ID_ takes a comma seperated list of "source ids" - source ids are slugified versions the news outlets proper name i.e. BBC News -> bbc-news. _Limit_ is optional and refers to the number of articles to return in total.
+-   `/api/SOURCE-ID/LIMIT` to retrieve news articles stored in the Newsallo database. _SOURCE-ID_ takes a comma seperated list of "source ids" - source ids are slugified versions of the news outlets proper name i.e. BBC News -> bbc-news. _Limit_ is optional and refers to the number of articles to return in total.

 ## Database